Bob Wasserman: Mayor of Fremont

 In 2004, incumbent Mayor Gus Morrison was term limited from seeking re-election.
 Wasserman, a member of the city council, announced his candidacy for mayor.
 Wasserman won the mayoral election on November 2, 2004, with 26,763 votes, or 52.6 percent of the popular vote, defeating fellow city councilman, Bill Pease.
 He was inaugurated in December 2004.

 He was re-elected to a second, four-year term on November 4, 2008.
 Wasserman won the 2008 election with 42% of the vote, defeating city councilman Steve Cho, who took 32%, and former Mayor Gus Morrison, who garnered 21%.

 Wasserman has been credited with developing a new general plan for the city.
 He recruited technology corporations from Silicon Valley, as well as companies from other industries, to move into Fremont.
 He also spearheaded efforts to build a Bay Area Rapid Transit station in the Warm Springs District of Fremont, which under construction, as of 2012.
 Other major projects attributed to Wasserman included the completion of the Pacific Commons shopping center, the Niles Town Plaza, the Aqua Adventure Water Park and the Washington Grade Separation.
 A new skatepark, which Wasserman supported is also under construction near Fremont Central Park.

 In 2005, Wasserman, a Democrat, appointed Republican Dirk Lorenz to the Fremont Planning Commission, despite Lorenz's past opposition to Wasserman's mayoral candidacy.

 Wasserman was a strong proponent of moving the Oakland A's Major League Baseball team from Oakland to Fremont.
 In 2006, Wasserman and Alameda County Supervisor Scott Haggerty sent a joint letter to Oakland A's co-owner Lew Wolff asking him to move the team to a proposed stadium in Fremont, to be called Cisco Field.
-However, the proposal fell through in 2009 through a combination of opposition from Fremont residents and business groups, as well as the unfolding economic crisis.
+However, the proposal fell through in 2009 through a combination of opposition from Fremont residents and business groups, as well as the Great Recession.
 The proposed stadium's proximity to the Don Edwards San Francisco Bay National Wildlife Refuge and San Francisco Bay also drew criticism from critics.
 Under pressure, Wolff withdrew from the plans, which would have included the construction of a new $1.8 billion, 32,000 seat baseball stadium, on February 24, 2009.

 Wasserman lobbied to keep the New United Motor Manufacturing, Inc (NUMMI) from closing in 2010.
 However, the NUMMI factory, a joint venture between General Motors and Toyota, closed on April 1, 2010, leading to job losses.
 Wasserman facilitated efforts to find new owners for the plant.
 The city successfully recruited Tesla Motors to open a production facility, called the Tesla Factory, at the plant later in 2010.
 Tesla now uses a portion of the land at the Tesla Factory to manufacture the Tesla Model S, an electric vehicle sedan.

 The mayor helped pass a city council resolution in opposition to California Proposition 8, a state ballot initiative which banned same sex marriage, in 2008.